-4. Biennials are classy…having a biennial patch will demonstrate to your neighbours that you know what your doing and that you haven’t wasted your life watching Big Brother.
+4. Biennials are classy…having a biennial patch will demonstrate to your neighbours that you know what you’re doing and that you haven’t wasted your life watching that Thrones of Dragons thing on TV.

 5. A biennial patch will offer you some interest over the winter…not much to be fair…….in fact I shouldn’t have even offered this up as a reason to grow them….but I’ve started so I’ll finish.